 In 2017, I received my Ph.D. in Astronomy from UVa, under the mentorship of Prof. Phil Arras and Prof. Roger Chevalier.
 My doctoral research extensively focused on theoretical studies of exoplanet atmospheres and supernova remnants.
 Earlier, in 2011, I obtained my B.S. in Physics from Peking University.

-Under the supervision of Phil Arras at UVa, we constructed a hot Jupiter thermosphere model to explain the observed Hα and Na D transmission spectrum of HD 189733b and constrain the properties of hot Jupiter upper atmosphere (Huang et al., 2017).
-We demonstrate that radiative excitation by Lyα is the dominant mechanism for H atom excitation, and constructed a Monte Carlo simulation for the resonant scattering process of Lyα photon in the upper atmosphere.
+Under the supervision of Phil Arras at UVa, we developed a hot Jupiter thermosphere model to explain the observed Hα and Na D transmission spectra of HD 189733b and constrain the properties of hot Jupiter upper atmosphere.
+We demonstrated that radiative excitation by Lyα is the dominant mechanism for H atoms and constructed a Monte Carlo simulation to model the resonant scattering process of Lyα photon in the upper atmosphere (Huang et al., 2017).

-Under the supervision of Roger Chevalier at UVa, we constructed a model of radiation transfer due to electron scattering within pre-shocked ionized circumstellar medium (CSM) to explain the observed broad component of interacting supernovae emission lines (Huang & Chevalier, 2018).
+Under the supervision of Roger Chevalier at UVa, we developed a model for radiation transfer attributed to electron scattering within the pre-shocked ionized circumstellar medium (CSM).
+This model aims to explain the observed broad component of emission lines, a characteristic feature of interacting supernovae (Huang & Chevalier, 2018).

 A Model of the Hα and Na Transmission Spectrum of HD 189733b

-Measuring the transit depth of planets as a function of wavelength, also known as the transmission spectrum, can be used to probe their atmospheres.
+Measuring the transit depth of planets as a function of wavelength, known as the transmission spectrum, allows us to probe their atmospheres.
 The stellar beams pointed at the Earth probe the transiting planet's atmosphere transversely along a chord perpendicular to the impact radius.
-Besides the opaque planet with radius , the atmosphere blocks an extra amount of the light.
-The scale of the brightness reduction at frequency ν due to planet and its atmosphere is equivalent to a bare planet with an equivalent radius of .
-Because the opacity of molecules and atoms in a planet's atmosphere is a function of wavelength, they will leave their trace in the transmission spectrum.
-Transmission spectrum is the best tool to characterize the atmosphere near the planet's terminator.
+Besides the opaque planet with radius Rp, the atmosphere blocks an additional amount of light.
+The scale of the brightness reduction at frequency ν due to planet and its atmosphere is equivalent to that of a bare planet with an equivalent radius of Rν.
+Since the opacity of molecules and atoms in a planet's atmosphere is a function of wavelength, they leave their imprint in the transmission spectrum.
+Transmission spectrum is the best tool for characterize the atmosphere near the planet's terminator.

-Cauley et al. (2015,2016) observed Hα and Na D transmission spectrum of hot Jupiter HD 189733b using ground based telescopes.
-The feature is a sensitive probe of planetary upper atmosphere because the excitation and de-excitation processes for H(n=2), the absorber of Hα, are strongly dependent on the local particle densities, temperature, and radiation field.
-In addition, the line center transit depth of Hα and Na D are close, which indicates the absorption of these lines are mostly contributed by the same region.
-Therefore, an atmosphere model of this region that can explain both absorption features can largely improve the knowledge about the upper atmospheres of exoplanets.
+Cauley et al. (2015,2016) observed the Hα and Na D transmission spectra of the hot Jupiter HD 189733b using ground-based telescopes.
+These features are sensitive probes of planetary upper atmosphere because the excitation and de-excitation processes for H(n=2), the absorber of Hα, are strongly dependent on the local particle densities, temperature, and radiation field.
+Additionally, the line center transit depth of Hα and Na D of this planet are similar, indicating that the absorption of these lines is primarily contributed by the same region.
+Therefore, an atmosphere model of this region that can explain both absorption features could largely enhance our understanding of the upper atmospheres of exoplanets.

 We solved the Lyα resonant scattering numerically with the Monte-Carlo method, illustrated in Figure 2.
 The run of particle densities and temperatures versus radius from the hydrostatic atmosphere calculation were used to specify the Lyα source function, as well as the mean free path to scattering and true absorption.
 Both the incident stellar Lyα and internal sources due to recombination cascade and collisional excitation were included.
 The hydrostatic atmosphere and Lyα radiation transfer simulation were done iteratively until the result converges.